syntasso/kratix-docs/docs/main/05-reference/04-multicluster-management.md

 ## Scheduling Promises {#promises}

-When a Promise is installed, Kratix will deploy the Promise's dependencies into all Clusters registered with the Platform.
-When a new Cluster is registered, Kratix will also deploy any Promise's dependencies into this new Cluster.
+When a Promise is installed, Kratix will deploy the Promise dependencies into all Clusters registered with the Platform.
+When a new Cluster is registered, Kratix will also deploy all Promise dependencies into this new Cluster.

 Platform teams can, however, control which Clusters receive which Promises by using a combination of Cluster labels and Promise selectors.